lkuper/CMPS290S-2018-09/course-overview.md

 These presentations do not need to be as polished as conference talks.
 Nevertheless, **take them seriously**.
 Don't show up with sloppy or incomplete slides.
 Practice your presentation before doing the real thing.

-**You must turn in a final copy of your slides or notes by EOD on the day you give your presentation.**  You can do so either by emailing me (if you'd prefer not to make your materials public), or by uploading to [the `presentations` directory in our course repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/presentations).
+**You must turn in a final copy of your slides or notes by EOD on the day you give your presentation**, either by emailing to me (if you'd prefer not to make your materials public), or by uploading to [the `presentations` directory in our course repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/presentations).

 ### Choosing topics to present